Warning: Bizarre Things Happen When You Cross Paths with Model Julia Hamilton

 Julia Hamilton, a Los Angeles-based model at the time, wanted to shoot and we invited her for our skincare collaboration shoot with Dr Brandt.

-We shot a beautiful set of beauty images, and the skincare brand loved them so much, they immediately booked us for an actual commercial campaign for them.
+We shot a set of beauty images, and the skincare brand loved them so much, they immediately booked us for an actual commercial campaign.

 Later I wrote a blog post on how I prepare for skincare shoots, at the time using the images that we shot during that collaboration shoot: PLANNING & PREPARING FOR A SKINCARE CAMPAIGN.
 I replaced the images of her in that post since, and you will understand why soon.

 The CEO and the Content Director of the brand traveled from Miami, FL to Los Angeles, CA for our commercial campaign, which was going to be 2 days long and involved 6 models of various skin tones and ethnicities.
-It was my biggest campaign shoot for a Sephora brand, so we had planned out every single hour of those 2 days of shooting.
+It was my biggest campaign shoot for a Sephora brand at the time, so we had planned out every single hour of those 2 days of shooting.

 What happened then, you can find out in this blog post: COULD THIS DISASTER AT MY VERY IMPORTANT PHOTO SHOOT HAVE BEEN AVOIDED?
 In short, Julia H. simply did not show at her call time, did not pick up her phone and my team found her Snapchat from the night before – she was out partying until 3am, while her call time for the campaign was 9am.
 She was in touch with me for a few weeks leading to the shoot, so it wasn’t that the date just slipped her mind.
 She had the call sheet, was fully confirmed for the day and time and it seemed was very excited for it.